-Please Note: All Seniors must enroll in Civics and/or Economics to fulfill graduation requirements.
+Please Note: All Seniors must enroll in Civics and/or Economics to fulfill graduation requirements

-Modern World History 1 Duration: Two Semesters UC/CSU Approved: Yes (Area A - History/Social Science); Type of Course: Core Course NCAA: Yes To be eligible for consideration: N/A Year Level: 9
+Modern World History 1 Duration: Two Semesters UC/CSU Approved: Yes (Area A - History/Social Science); Type of Course: Core Course NCAA: Yes To be eligible for consideration: N/A Year Level: 10

-Description: This course is designed for ninth grade students and will focus on major turning points that shaped the modern world.
+Description: This course is designed for ninth and tenth grade students and will focus on major turning points that shaped the modern world.
 The time period being addressed will range from the fourteenth century up to the world wars.
 Students will trace the rise of democratic ideas and develop an understanding of the historical roots of current world issues, especially as they pertain to international relations.
 The international topics of this time period will be analyzed in their historical, geographic, political, economic, and cultural contexts.
-Multiple accounts of events will be considered in order to understand a variety of perspectives, with an ever-present emphasis on the big picture.
+Multiple accounts of events will be considered in order to understand a variety of perspectives, with an everpresent emphasis on the big picture.
+This is the last year this course is being offered.